How to Get to Ostrava

 - Místo = Seat

-- If you anticipate being hungry during your three-hour train journey you can order food from the train's food car.
+- If you will be hungry during your three-hour train journey you can order food from the train's food car.
 However, it is very typical and cheaper to buy some snacks/food to eat before boarding the train.
 Prague's Main Train Station has a grocery store.

 Ostrava Hlavní nádraží (Ostrava Main Train Station)